RuBAN-GT/bungie_client/README.md

 ## Fireteam

 If you want to fight with Oryx with me or create any interesting applications for Destiny, you can add me ([https://www.bungie.net/en/Profile/254/12488384](https://www.bungie.net/en/Profile/254/12488384)).

+## Note

+* In the source code you can fine `services_parser.rb`.
+It's script created for getting full list of Bungie API services, for result it generates `services.yml` in lib.